Action Network · Data Study · World Cup 2026

 71.6

 A wide forward averaging 74.8 minutes per game at Marseille.
-High sprint-frequency positions amplify the effect of accumulated minutes differently from defenders.
-Weah's 47 appearances in the period suggest he was a consistent starter, not managed carefully into the tournament.
+High sprint-frequency positions amplify accumulated fatigue differently from defenders.
+Short explosive bursts compound over a season in a way that raw minute counts do not fully capture.

 Fatigue Index: 71.6